 Vladimir Troyansky is a historian of Modern Middle Eastern and Ottoman History.
-He is broadly interested in social and political interactions between the Ottoman and Russian empires, as well as migration and resettlement in the long nineteenth century.
+He is broadly interested in migration and resettlement in the Eastern Mediterranean and the Black Sea region, and socio-political and cultural interactions between the Ottoman and Russian empires in the long nineteenth century.

 Vladimir completed an undergraduate degree in Arabic and International Relations at the University of St Andrews, Scotland.
-He finished his Master's degree in Islamic and Middle Eastern Studies at the University of Edinburgh, Scotland.
+He finished his Master's degree in Islamic and Middle Eastern Studies at the University of Edinburgh.
 At Edinburgh, he held the Centre for the Advanced Study of the Arab World (CASAW) studentship.
-He lived and studied in Syria, Egypt, Israel, and Turkey.
+He lived and studied in Syria, Turkey, Egypt, Jordan, and Israel.
 At Stanford, Vladimir is actively involved in the work of the Arab Studies Table and the Stanford Law Association for the Middle East.